-In assessing the extended day program for the 2004-2005 school year, it was established that students who had acheived an FCAT level three and above would benefit from other activities, rather than staying in the Reading remediation groups.
+In assessing the extended day program for the 2005-2006 school year, it was established that students who had achieved an FCAT level three and above would benefit from other activities, rather than staying in the Reading remediation groups.
 These students would therefore benefit from courses that offer enriching activities.

-There will be an increase in the number of enrichment classes offered to students in the 2005-2006 school year as compared to the number of enrichments classes offered during the 2004-2005 school year.
+There will be an increase in the number of enrichment classes (9) offered to students in the 2006-2007 school year as compared to the number of enrichments classes (7)offered during the 2005-2006 school year.

-PERSONS RESPONSIBLE TIME LINE
+STRATEGIES PERSONS RESPONSIBLE TIMELINE ALIGNMENT BUDGET

-STRATEGIES (Identify by titles) START END
+STRATEGIES (Identify by titles) START END ALIGNWENT DODGET

-Identify students achieving at or above level 3 on Reading Coaches 08/01/2005 05/26/2006
+Identify students achieving at or above level 3 Reading Coaches 08/07/2006 06/03/2007 District Strategic \$0.00

-the FCAT so they may be placed in an enrichment Math Support Personnel
+on the FCAT so they may be placed in an Math Support Personnel Plan

-group.
+enrichment group.
 Administrators

+Create a schedule whereby students will Reading Coaches 08/07/2006 06/03/2007 District Strategic \$0.00

+receive 2 grading period in one enrichment Curriculum Support Facilitator Plan

+class and 2 grading periods in a different Zone Support Specialist

+enrichment academy.
+Administrators

-Offer students who have achieved FCAT level 3 Physical Education Teachers 08/01/2005 05/26/2006
+Offer students who have achieved FCAT Physical Education Teachers 08/07/2006 06/03/2007 School-to-Career \$500.00

-and above a variety of enrichment classes to Music Teachers
+level 3 and above a variety of enrichment Music Teachers

-include but not limited to: Art Teachers
+classes to include but not limited to: Art Teachers

-Science Club Science Lab Teachers
+Science Club Science Lab Teacher

 Chess Club Media Specialist

 Math Academy Reading Coaches

-Public Speaking Zone Curriculum Support Specialist
+Public Speaking Zone Curriculum Support

-Book Club Administrators
+Book Club Specialist

-Chorus
+Chorus Administrators

-Recorder Ensemble

-Percussion Ensemble
+Dance Club

 Art Club

 Organized Sports

-Create a schedule whereby students will receive 2 Reading Coaches 08/01/2005 05/26/2006

-grading period in one enrichment class and 2 Curriculum Support Facilitator

-grading periods in a different enrichment academy.
-Zone Support Specialist

-Administrators